► Production version of Concept iX3

 ► 266bhp and 249mi range

+Before the car makes its official reveal later in 2020, spy snappers have seen the iX3 out on the road.
 The grille at least looks to be carried directly over from the BMW iX3 concept, while the rear of the car looks pretty much identical to the show car, too.

 Interestingly, the iX3 pictured also displays ‘Electric Test vehicle’ signs – something we’ve already seen on a new BMW 3-series testing mule.
 Combine that with what we already know about the iX3, and it’s possible there’ll be an electric-only BMW 3-series.